AndreasChristensen89/resto-booking-system/README.md

 username: admin
 password: themagickey

-In order for booking logic to work admin must set up the following:
+In order for booking logic to work admin must set up the following (This is already set on deployment, but can be changed):
 - Under Restaurant:
     - In BookingDetails add one object:
         - Specify Booking Duration - how many minutes each party will occupy the tables